qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 to faster loading times on the client side.

-If you check |checkbox| :guilabel:`Use layer ids as name`, layer ids will be used to reference layer in `GetCapabilities` response or `GetMap LAYERS` parameter.
+If you check |checkbox| :guilabel:`Use layer ids as name`, layer ids will be used to reference layers in the `GetCapabilities` response or `GetMap LAYERS` parameter.
 If not, layer name or short name if defined (see :ref:`vectorservermenu`) is used.